blakegolliher/nfs-gaze/README.md

 - **Real-Time Monitoring**: Live updates with configurable intervals
 - **Operation Filtering**: Focus on specific NFS operations that matter to you
 - **Clear Output Format**: Detailed performance metrics in an easy-to-read display
+- **Memory Safe**: Built with Rust for zero memory leaks and thread safety
+- **High Performance**: Optimized for minimal overhead monitoring

 ## Why nfs-gaze?